 According to Zalenznik’s findings, leaders’ brains function more in line with creatives, while managers think in more rigid, formalized terms.
 While he believed that intrinsic differences exist between managers and leaders, he also upheld both as vital for an organization’s success.

 Terina Allen for Forbes also helps distinguish the two in an easy-to-understand way: “We manage things such as programs, budgets, contracts, projects, and processes, but we should be leading people . . . ”

 When leaders and managers synergize, companies (and their people) thrive and grow into their full potential.
 Ultimately, these two components of businesses work together to visualize and achieve success.
 For example, leaders keep their eyes on the horizon and navigate the team’s direction by developing and communicating strategy.
 At the same time, managers ensure the group is on the ground moving toward the target ahead.

 As described by consulting service Blue Streak Partners, the relationship between managers and leaders is important because: “Focusing exclusively on a distant vision without proper handling of current challenges will derail the organization’s ability to achieve that goal, but without the goal, the threat of aimless wandering is intensified.”

 Both of these roles are vital to keeping a business productive, profitable, and progressing toward a greater future.
 Knowing the difference between leadership and management equips you to maximize your team’s abilities and effectively accomplish the company’s goals.

 Interested in diving deeper into what it means to be a leader?
-Check out this article next:
+Check out these articles next: